- story – 10 min read

 How have you all implemented Writer so far?

 It’s going very well.
 What started with simply trying to have a writing tool has turned into something at a much deeper level.
 In the past, a writing assistant tool simply checked your grammar and spelling.
-Now we’re able to cross-check any writing that’s being done against our brand voice, against our style guide.
+Now we’re able to cross-check any writing that’s being done against our voice, against our style guide.
 In the past, the copywriters were the holders of the style guide.
 Now everyone feels much more comfortable — whatever they’re doing, whatever they’re writing.

 Sustainability has become much more of a focus at Adore Me, in the same way that it has at many other companies.
 Adore Me, as a company, is probably a bit more conservative and strict around compliance, around the terms we can use.
 We have a head of ESG compliance who comes down on you hard if you use terms in an overly aggressive marketing manner.
 So we built an entire style guide, specific to sustainability language, that we were able to incorporate into Writer.